 Today was another beautiful, rainy, sweater weather day and perfect for a drive in the mountains.
-Fortunately for me, I had an appointment an hour and a half from home and I live at the foot of the Rockies.
+Fortunately for me, I had an appointment an hour and a half from home, so I was allowed to have my car for the day, and I live at the foot of the Rockies.

 This is what driving looks like for me: elevated and cushioned stump in a plaid sock to keep it warm and a bum in a heated plaid seat for the same reason.

 I picked this car because of the plaid seats.
 When my previous car (same model, 1 year older) was totaled (I tested the safety features and they all totally work!)
 I got the same car again… because I wanted my plaid seats back.
 If I said it was because it’s a safe car and I love driving it, I’d be lying.
 It was always the plaid.

 Anyway, I drove the short way to my appointment where my doctor and I discussed articles written by another doctor of mine and our thoughts and observations, and where he concluded his thoughts with the statement, “when this is all done you should write a book!
 I am serious!
 With all you have gone through and overcome, with all the strange things that happen with you, you should share your story.
 Doctors should know they don’t know it all and other people can be inspired by your strength!”
 After an appointment that felt more like catching up with a friend than what it was, I decided to drive the long way home.

 Driving the long way, I should point out, more than doubled the time it took to get home but it was beautiful.
 I ended up driving through Pike National Forest and was just in time to see the Aspen starting to turn!

 It was just as rainy high in the mountains as it was in the foothills and I didn’t feel like dealing with crutches in the mud or a wheelchair so I only was able to get a couple photos of the splendor when there was room to actually pull off the road.

 These pictures don’t do the colors justice and they surely don’t capture the crispy coolness in the air.